MaxwellPearse/Job_Market_Data_Analysis/README.md

 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-- **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+- **Python:** The backbone of my analysis, allowing me to analyse the data and find critical insights.I also used the following Python libraries:
-    - **Pandas Library:** This was used to analyze the data.
+    - **Pandas Library:** This was used to analyse the data.
-    - **Matplotlib Library:** I visualized the data.
+    - **Matplotlib Library:** I visualised the data.
     - **Seaborn Library:** Helped me create more advanced visuals.
 - **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
 - **Visual Studio Code:** My go-to for executing my Python scripts.